-Teams must have a coach or bona fide faculty member as advisor with them.
+Teams must have a certified coach or bona fide faculty member as an advisor with them.
 COACHES OR OTHER FACULTY MEMBERS WILL NOT BE ALLOWED TO PLAY THE COURSE.
-COACHES OR OTHER FACULTY MEMBERS ACCOMPANYING TEAMS SHALL ACCEPT MARSHALING ASSIGNMENTS AS ASSIGNED BY THE CHAIRMAN OF THE COMMITTEE/SITE DIRECTOR.
+COACHES OR OTHER FACULTY MEMBERS ACCOMPANYING TEAMS SHALL ACCEPT MARSHALING ASSIGNMENTS AS ASSIGNED BY THE CHAIRMAN OF THE COMMITTEE / SITE DIRECTOR IF THEY ARE NOT COACHING ON THE COURSE.
+Only one certified coach will be allowed to coach on the course during the championships.

 Any individual entering the tournament shall have a faculty member with him as an advisor.
-Another advisor from a school in competition may act in this capacity as long as the tournament chairman is so advised IN WRITING IN ADVANCE.
-UNACCOMPANIED TEAMS OR INDIVIDUALS WILL BE DISQUALIFIED.
+Another advisor from a school in competition may act in this capacity as long as the tournament chairman is so advised in writing in advance.
+Unaccompanied teams or individuals will be disqualified.